 If the PNI-NPN Area Scope of MDT IE is included in the MDT Configuration-NR IE in the INITIAL CONTEXT SETUP REQUEST message, and the Area Scope of MDT IE is set to "PNI-NPN Based MDT", the NG-RAN node shall, if supported, use the Area Scope of MDT IE to derive the MDT area scope for MDT measurement collection in PNI-NPN areas, and ignore the PNI-NPN Area Scope of MDT.

+If the Network Slice Area Scope of MDT IE is included in the MDT Configuration-NR IE in the INITIAL CONTEXT SETUP REQUEST message, and the MDT Activation IE is set to “Logged MDT only”, the NG-RAN node shall ignore the Network Slice Area Scope of MDT IE.

 [snip]

 8.4.2 Handover Resource Allocation